 Urban Decay Naked 3 Palette is available at Sephora for $52.

-Disclosure: The product in this review was purchased by us.
+Disclosure: This review contains product that was purchased by us.
 It may also contain an affiliate link, which gives us a small commission if you purchase the item.
 Please see our Disclosure for more information on our posting policy.